fboender/documents/src/umatrix_tutorial/umatrix_tutorial.md

    columns of the "All" row lets you toggle blocking of that resource for all rows in the matrix.
 10. **Domain dividers** are marked by a larger border between rows than other rows.
-This subdivides the matrix into areas that have affect on a single domain.
+This subdivides the matrix into areas that have effect on a single domain.
 The top row in a subdivision toggles blocking for all subdomains in that division.
 11. The **All Cell**, when clicked, toggles between blocking and allowing